catchorg/Catch2/docs/configuration.md

-    CATCH_CONFIG_COUNTER                    // Use __COUNTER__ to generate unique names for test cases CATCH_CONFIG_WINDOWS_SEH                // Enable SEH handling on Windows
+    CATCH_CONFIG_COUNTER                    // Use __COUNTER__ to generate unique names for test cases CATCH_CONFIG_WINDOWS_SEH                // Enable SEH handling on Windows CATCH_CONFIG_FAST_COMPILE               // Sacrifices some (extremely minor) features for compilation speed

 Currently Catch enables `CATCH_CONFIG_WINDOWS_SEH` only when compiled with MSVC, because some versions of MinGW do not have the necessary Win32 API supports.

+At this moment, `CATCH_CONFIG_FAST_COMPILE` changes only the behaviour of the `-b` (`--break`) flag, making it break into debugger in a stack frame *below* the actual test, unlike the default behaviour, where the break into debugger occurs in the same stack frame as the actual test. `CATCH_CONFIG_FAST_COMPILE` has to be either defined, or not defined, in all translation units that are linked into single test binary, or the behaviour of setting `-b` flag will be unpredictable.

 Just as with the C++11 conformance toggles, these toggles can be disabled by using `_NO_` form of the toggle, e.g. `CATCH_CONFIG_NO_WINDOWS_SEH`.